 No Sales Without Marketing

 - Make sure you have optimized your product descriptions for search engines.
-Check out this awesome guide by Chris on Kissmetrics to learn all you need to know about SEO for online stores.
+Check out this awesome guide by MOZ to learn all you need to know about SEO for online stores.

-- Also promote your online shop on social media.
-Facebook, Instagram, Twitter, Pinterest etc. can do wonders to your traffic.
+- Also, promote your online shop on social media.
+Facebook, Instagram, Twitter, Pinterest, etc. can do wonders for your traffic.
 Learn more about social media e-commerce with this great blog post by Sproutsocial.

 - Consider integrating a blog in your shop, which is a great way to get additional readers to your store.
 Read how exactly your shop can profit from this and how you can get started in this Shopify article.

 - Start an email list and keep your readers updated about general industry news and your products.
-Have a look at this ecommerce email marketing guide on Digital Marketer.
+Have a look at this e-commerce email marketing guide for Ecommerce CEO.

 Ready for your First Shopify Store?

-As you can see, it is not complicated to set up a Shopify store at all.
+As you can see, it is not complicated to set up a Shopify store in 25 minutes.
 Once you have created an account and made the general adjustments, you can upload your products and design the appearance of your shop.

 As long as you have the right products and a good strategy to promote your shop, your chances are pretty good to turn this into a successful online business.